PastorGL/datacooker-etl/README.md

 Has extremely powerful REPL with very good debugging abilities.

-Custom language operators, functions, and Pluggables can be added using Java API, and entire toolset can be built into a customized, fully branded distribution.
+Custom language operators, functions, and Pluggables can be added using Java API, and entire toolset can be built into a fully customized distribution.
+Override `Main` class with your branding, annotate packages with your implementations in your modules, and you're good to go.
+(Actually, we use custom distro with patented algorithms implemented as Pluggables in production.)

 ### Build Your Distribution